Possible Bearish Inside Day Candle Pattern Detected for Abiomed Inc (NASDAQ:ABMD) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Abiomed Inc (NASDAQ:ABMD)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Abiomed Inc (NASDAQ:ABMD) based on the price action in the company's shares.
-Today's price range of $183.68 and $190.04 is within yesterday's high and low of the day.
+Yesterday's price range of $182.20 and $190.04 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Abiomed Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 ABIOMED, Inc. develops, manufactures, and markets cardiovascular products.
 The Company develops technologies designed to assist and replace the pumping function of the heart.
 Abiomed's products and services are used by health care professionals in worldwide.